 The Amazon Web Services story is an extreme example of a sophisticated attack and it’s likely that your company isn’t the target of this comprehensive an attack.
 Still, it should teach you something that is critical to the longevity of your company.
 Take information security/cybersecurity seriously.

-Breaches and ransom attacks are often quick, quiet, and can easily go undetected until it’s too late and damage is done.
-These attacks can be just as effective as physical ones, but rather than physically shutting down an assembly line or destroying raw materials, the attacks will cripple the machines, hold them ransom, destroy their data, or completely incapacitate machinery over time.
+These attacks can be just as effective as physical ones, but rather than physically shutting down an assembly line or destroying raw materials, the attacks will cripple the machines, hold them ransom, destroy or steal intellectual property, or completely incapacitate machinery over time.

 Still not convinced that cybersecurity is